Smoothness and effective regularizations in learned embeddings for shape matching: Matching

 \subsection{Near-Isometric matching}

-Hence, we tested our capability of doing matching near-isometric shapes using the learned embedding and features.
-In Table \ref{tab:matching} we reported a comparison on our three settings.
+We tested our capability of matching near-isometric shapes using the learned embedding and features.
+In Table \ref{tab:matching}, we reported a comparison of our embeddings and main competitors in the S+F and F+S settings.
 For all the experiments, we kept a $40$-dimensional embedding and $80$.
-As can be seen, we perform better F+S settings where generalization is relevant to obtain good results.
+As can be seen, we perform better in F+S settings where generalization is relevant to obtain good results.

 In Figure \ref{fig:matching}, we show texture transfer on S+F and F+S. While all methods produce an excellent matching, we observe a misalignment of high-frequency details.